unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 * Add the kexts and adjust their `MinKernel` accordingly.
 ![image](https://github.com/unitedastronomer/miscellaneous-hackintosh-guides/assets/155970773/ee650a22-ada6-486d-800d-4b56bd689479)
 * Remove any previously added kexts such as `HS80211Family`, along with its matching `AirportAtheros40`; the kexts we just added will work for earlier macOS versions too.
-* If yours was not included in chunnan's list, try the one that came with `ElCap80211`.

 #### Device Properties Section